YarnSpinnerTool/YarnSpinner-UnrealEngine/README.md

 With thanks to Ben Phelan, who helped prototype the first version of this plugin, and the Epic MegaGrants program which funded that.

+Visit the [documentation](https://docs.yarnspinner.dev/yarn-spinner-for-unreal/unreal) and [Yarn Spinner site](https://yarnspiner.dev) for more information.

 ## Differences from Yarn Spinner for Unity

 The VM, protobuf parser, library, and markup system were all written to match Unity's behaviour, but there are some differences: